Learn to make turkey breakfast sausage patties! This recipe is easy to make, healthy, and perfect for a low carb breakfast.

 Enjoy these turkey sausage patties!

-These turkey breakfast sausages pair beautifully next to some pancakes or other simple breakfast recipe.
+These turkey breakfast sausages pair beautifully next to other breakfast recipes.
+Try it with some pancakes or these recipes below.

 - I love it with this Cream Cheese Scrambled Eggs